sefgsefg/FL-on-kubeflow/README.md

 avg_weight = [np.array(lst) for lst in avg_weight]
 ```

-When all FL rounds are finish, clients will send shutdown request to server.
+When all FL rounds are finished, clients will send a shutdown request to the server.
 ```
 shutdown_url="http://http-service:5000/shutdown"
 try: